conduitframework/conduit_appsignal/README.md

 ## Usage

 In your broker, early in an incoming pipeline, include the `ConduitAppsignal.Plug.Transaction`.
-Early in an outgoing pipeline include `ConduitAppsignal.Plug.Publish`
+Early in an outgoing pipeline include `ConduitAppsignal.Plug.Publish`.
+If you are using `Conduit.Plug.Retry`, add `ConduitAppsignal.Plug.Attempt` directly after it.

 ``` elixir
 # broker.ex